Sheikh Hasina: Third term (2014–2019)

 Hasina secured a second-consecutive term in office with her ruling Awami League and its Grand Alliance allies, winning the 2014 general election by a landslide.
-The AL-led Grand Alliance won 267 seats, surpassing its 2008 poll success – when it secured 263 parliamentary seats.
+The election was boycotted by leading opposition parties due to unfair conditions and a lack of non-partisan administration to conduct elections.
+As a result, the AL-led Grand Alliance won 267 seats out of which 153 were uncontested, surpassing its 2008 poll success—when it secured 263 parliamentary seats.
 Sheikh Hasina's Awami League has run Bangladesh since 2009 and won 288 seats in this election.
 One of the leading opposition parties accused it of using stuffed ballot boxes.
 The election was boycotted by major opposition parties including the BNP.

 The election was controversial, with reports of violence and an alleged crackdown on the opposition in the run-up to the election.
 In the election 153 seats (of 300) went uncontested, of which the Awami League won 127 by default.
 Hasina's Awami League won a safe parliamentary majority with a total of 234 seats.
 As a result of the boycott and violence, voter turnout was lower than the previous few elections at only 51%.
 The day after the result, Hasina said that the boycott should "not mean there will be a question of legitimacy.
 People participated in the poll and other parties participated."
 Despite the controversy Hasina went on to form a government with Ershad's Jatiya Party (who won 34 seats) as the official opposition.

-The election has been called "an electoral farce".
 The BNP wanted the elections to be held under a neutral caretaker government and had hoped to use protests to force the government to do so.

+The period also saw increasing attacks by Islamic extremists in the country, including the July 2016 Dhaka attack which has been described as "deadliest Islamist attack in Bangladeshi history" by BBC.
+According to experts, the Hasina-led government's repression of political opposition as well as shrinking democratic and civic space has created "the space for extremist groups to flourish" and "has generated a violent backlash from Islamist groups."

 In March 2017, Bangladesh's first two submarines were commissioned.
 In September 2017, Hasina's government granted refuge and aid to around a million Rohingya refugees and urged Myanmar to end violence against the Rohingya community.
 The majority of the Bangladeshi people supported the government's decision to provide refugee status to the Rohingya.
 Hasina received credit and praise for her actions.

 Hasina supported calls to remove the Statue of Justice in front of the Supreme Court.
 This was seen as the government bowing down to the pressure of those who use religion for political ends.

 Hasina is a patron of the Asian University for Women, led by Chancellor Cherie Blair, and including the First Lady of Japan, Akie Abe, as well as Irina Bokova, the Director-General of UNESCO.